oliviagj/orcamento/README.md

 4. Start the website
 $ ./run

-*** CAVEATS
+## CAVEATS

 I'm an iPhone programmer.
 I can't make websites.
 I can't program in Java.
 I can't design straight.
 90% of this project is pretty much a glue of Bootstrap, d3.js, random stylesheets, random JavaScript plugins etc. If you have more experience than me on the area (which is absolutely easy) **please** contribute by making this less ugly.

 Even though there's this, I think the most worrisome thing in my code is the fact that I use this weird JavaScript element generating system instead of a good templating system like Mustache.
 Maybe I should use that *through* JavaScript, or find a better way to serve my content in the Java side.

-*** STUFF ABOUT THE PROJECT
+## STUFF ABOUT THE PROJECT (Portuguese only)

-(since this likely only interests Brazilians regarding the credibility of this data, this fragment will be written in Portuguese)
+Since this likely only interests Brazilians regarding the credibility of this data, the following paragraphs fragment will be written in Portuguese.

 A partir da aprovação da Lei de Acesso à Informação em 2011, a cláusula de que dados orçamentários governamentais deveriam ser publicados em formato legível por máquina começou a ser implementada.
 De qualquer modo, isso resultou em diversas bases de dados para registrar gastos públicos, sendo as principais: